-- If your child develops significant breathing difficulty or wheezing (see the RSV bronchiolitis section of this handbook).
+- If your child develops significant breathing difficulty, shortness of breath or wheezing (see the RSV bronchiolitis section of this handbook).

 Do not start any leftover antibiotic prescriptions, as these drugs do not cure the common cold and can cause more harm than good (see section on antibiotics).

 Note on cough and cold medication safety for Children: In 2008, the FDA strongly recommended against giving over-the-counter cough and cold medicines to children who were under 2 years of age.
 Pediatricians had long prescribed these medications to infants and children for cold symptom relief.
-This action by the FDA abruptly changed our pattern of practice to our position written in item #8 above on the treatment of cough and colds.
-The FDA took their position on this matter because only adult studies for this class of medications had been done and there were reports of rare deaths in children under the age of two years which were thought to be due to these cold type medications.
-In response to this recommendation, the makers of children’s cold and cough medications have voluntarily re-labeled their products stating on the labeling that these medications should not be given to children less than 4 years of age.
-Some labels go even further, withholding doses for even older children aged six to even twelve.
+This action by the FDA abruptly changed our pattern of practice to our position on the treatment of cough and colds.
+The FDA took their position on this matter because only adult studies for this class of medications had been done.
+There were reports of rare deaths in children under the age of two years which were thought to be due to these cold type medications.
+In response to this recommendation, the makers of children’s cold and cough medications voluntarily re-labeled their products stating on the labeling that these medications should not be given to children less than 4 years of age.
+Some labels go even further, withholding doses for even older children aged six to even twelve years of age.

 So, what can be given to a child under the age of 4 years for relief of cold symptoms, such as runny nose and cough?
 Well, nothing.
 Actually, nothing is needed.
 Children get over colds and coughs just as quickly without cold medicines as with them.
 Nothing cures a cold, but a little time.
 You can consider using honey for coughs or sore throat for kids, but only if they are older than one year of age.
 Zarbee’s is one such commercial honey cough medication.
 It may help soothe symptoms just a little.
 But, remember it does nothing to stop or relieve the cold.